eranid/movies-classifier/README.txt

 numpy (that is kind of a pickle if you dont have it, as it does not come with python automatically. sudo apt-get install python-numpy should do it I think.) os

-6. If you are runnint it yourselves, ge patient, the whole thing can take up to 15 minutes i'd say, to train the classifiers.
+6. If you are running it yourselves, be patient, the whole thing can take up to 15 minutes i'd say, to train the classifiers.

 That's it.